Real Estate

 NSF International is an accredited, independent third-party certification body that tests and certifies products to verify they meet these public health and safety standards.
 Home water treatment systems that meet these standards bear the NSF mark.
 NSF International is a non-profit, non-governmental organization that sets health and safety standards for manufacturers in 80 countries worldwide.

-Once a water treatment system or water filtration system for lead removal has been installed, re-test your water to ensure the water treatment system is performing effectively.
-On a more periodic but regular basis, water samples should be tested for lead to ensure the ongoing safety of your drinking water.
+Once a water treatment system or water filtration system for lead removal has been installed, retest your water to ensure the water treatment system is performing effectively.
+Regularly test water samples for lead to maintain the safety of your drinking water.

 It’s crucial to maintain the lead removal water treatment system according to the instructions of your local water treatment expert to ensure a safe and long-term supply of drinking water.